How to Handle a Career Setback

 Seher grew up in the Punjab province of Pakistan and immigrated to Germany to attend graduate school.
 She has overcome a number of challenges to get where she is, and she has also learned quite a bit about the challenges of moving to a new country.
 Seher plans to write a book about her experiences to help anyone else considering such a move to navigate the challenges of relocating to a foreign country.

 Below is an excerpt of my interview with Seher to discuss her career path so far.
-(Look for the full interview to appear in my forthcoming book, Shaping the World: The Privilege of Being a Scientist in Industry)
+(Look for the full interview in my book, Shaping the World: The Vital Role of Scientists in Industry)

 An excerpt from our conversation: